The Marketing Phenomenon of Pokémon Go

 Plan for Success

-Not only that, but 2016 also marks the 20th anniversary of the first games release in Japan.
+2016 also marks the 20th anniversary of the release of the first game in Japan.
 It’s almost as if the stars have aligned to make this release a success.
 That’s what good marketing feels like, a complete coincidence and not a well thought out and carefully executed strategy.

 Know Your Audience & Brand